vidriloco/CinemaApp/README.markdown

-### VICE Media test App
+### Cinema App

-This app tries to follow the acceptance criteria provided by the VICE Media mobile team for the mobile test challenge.
+This app tries out the TMDB API to display a list of pictures and allows the user to favorite any of them storing it's data locally for offline use if needed.

 #### How to run